 A lot of people are asking questions, like what should they tell their electrician to install before they get their Tesla?
-Can they just get by with their mobile charger that came with their car?
-Do they need a Tesla Wall Connector?
+Do they need a Tesla Mobile Charger or Wall Connector?
 Is it a need to get a non-Tesla home charger?

 Actually, the options available for charging your Tesla at home are personal to the individual.